Autoregressive Action Sequence Learning for Robotic Manipulation: Discussion

 \section{Discussion}

 We have shown that ARP is a strong and universal architecture that can be trained to perform diverse manipulation tasks.
-In the following, we discuss its limitations and potential future directions.
+Here we discuss its limitations and potential future directions.

 \textbf{Learning to plan.} Planning is a key ability of intelligent agents.
-It requires the agent to reason not only about its actions but also their impacts on its environment~\citep{garrett2021tamp}.
+It requires the agent to reason not only about its actions but also their impacts on its environment.
 Motivated by the reasoning capacity of auto-regressive models in NLP, a promising direction is to incorporate planning into ARP.
 One possible solution is to predict sequences of both states and actions.
 States in robotics are typically high-dimensional, such as images or point clouds.
-Therefore, it would be desirable to predict only key states instead of generating every frame in the future.
 To solve this problem, ARP can be extended to generate future states by using recent hybrid architectures of autoregression~\citep{chen2024diffusionforcing}.

-\textbf{Interactive robot learning.} Human-Robot collaboration improves efficiency by allowing the robot to recover from its errors~\citep{mukherjee2022survey, liu2023interactive}.
+\textbf{Interactive robot learning.} Human-Robot collaboration improves efficiency by allowing the robot to recover from its errors~\citep{liu2023interactive}.
 One possible future direction is to integrate active learning techniques into ARP to learn from immediate human feedback.
 The auto-regressive mechanism naturally supports conditioning action prediction on human input.
 Moreover, ARP can estimate the likelihood of action sequences.
 Likelihood is a common measure for identifying the most informative samples in active learning~\citep{taylor2021active}.
 This can be used, for example, to prioritize demonstrations of tasks where the robot encounters more difficulties.

 \textbf{Adaptive action sequence learning.} Despite ARP's impressive performance, it still requires a manual design of action sequence formats and chunk sizes for each environment.
-Developing a general approach to automatically determine the optimal chunk size would not only improve ARP's performance, but also deepen our understanding of the action chunking techniques for robot imitation learning in general.
-Further, unlike natural language, robot actions lack a universal vocabulary.
-A promising direction is to design a universal robot action language applicable across various environments, which reduces the cost of defining new actions, unifies training datasets, and improves generalization.
+Unlike natural language, robot actions lack a universal vocabulary.
+A promising direction is to design a universal robot action language applicable across various environments~\cite{zhang2024vkt, zheng2025universal}, which reduces the cost of defining new actions, unifies training datasets, and improves generalization.